ljsinclair/featurebase-docs/docs/community/com-backup/com-config-restore.md

 # How do I restore from a backup?

-The `featurebase-restore` command is used to restore a backup to a new FeatureBase cluster of any size.
+The `featurebase restore` and `featurebase restoretar` commands are used to restore a backup to a new FeatureBase cluster of any size.

 {: .warning}
-`featurebase-restore` should **only** be executed against an empty cluster.
+Restoring should **only** be executed against an empty cluster.
 Data loss and/or instability **will** occur if this is attempted on a live cluster with data.

 ## Before you begin